DavidGomezCabeza/CheShImP/README.md

   This is a value that multiplies the spectra displayed in panel 17 to generate a zoom over the y-axis.
 By default, the value is 1.

   ### 9.- Line Broadening
   Sensitivity enhancement technique to increase the signal-to-noise ratio by multiplying the original FID signal by a decaying exponential function.
-In this case, the value introduced in the box indicates the end point of the expoenet part for the exponential function with the form:
+In this case, the value introduced in the box indicates the end point of the exponent part for the exponential function with the form:
-  $e^{-LB:0}$
+  $e^{-LB:0}$.

+  If the tick Rev is selected, the software will use a normal exponential function.
+If the tick UD is selected, then the platform will generate a combination of an increasing exponential up until the FID maximum point, and then a decaying one for the rest of the FID.
+These two last options might be used in the case of introducing spin echoes or similar in image acquisition.

   ### 10.- Chemical Shift Correction
   Amount of ppms that get added into the x-axis of panel 17 in case that a chemical shift correction is needed.
 The default value is 0, and the input accepts negative values.